 Hiking to and staying overnight in the Sulzenauhütte (Sulzenau Hut) in the Stubai Valley was on our list of things to do for two summers.
 One year we left the booking too late.
 The other we waited for the “perfect” weekend which never came.
 In 2017, we adopted a “come hell or high water” attitude.
 Our booking was made more than a month in advance.
 Dark clouds loomed overhead when we – 3 adults, 3 boys and a dog – set off on a Sunday in July.
 Thank goodness, it turned out pretty damn well.
-I’m going to let the pictures and the video tell most of the story.

 The hiking trail to the Sulzenauhütte follows the Wilde Wasser Weg (wild water way) of the Stubai Alps.
 It literally means you are (almost) always walking alongside water, including two impressive waterfalls.
 The thundering Grawa Waterfall, the widest in the Eastern Alps, is the official start of this part of the wild water trail, while the top of the more slender but higher Sulzenau Waterfall marks the end of the journey.